Walt Disney's Hidden Footsteps: Exploring Atwater Village, Los Feliz, Silver Lake and Griffith Park.

 Griffith Park: Where Disneyland Was Born

 No exploration of Walt Disney’s Los Angeles would be complete without a mention of Griffith Park.
 Located near Los Feliz, Griffith Park was a frequent retreat for Walt Disney and his daughters.
 It was here, while watching his daughters ride the merry-go-round, that Disney first dreamed of creating a place where children and adults could enjoy rides and attractions together—an idea that would later become Disneyland.
+While the merry-go-round remains in Griffith Park, the historic bench that Disney spent so much time on has been moved from Griffith Park to Disneyland, where it has pride of place at the pre-show area of Great Moments with Mr. Lincoln.

 Both our G’day LA and Wild Backside Tours take you through Griffith Park, allowing you to visit the carousel that inspired Disney’s grand vision.
 As you ride through the park, you’ll learn more about its connection to Disney and how it played a pivotal role in shaping his dreams.

-Carolwood Barn in Griffith Park.
+Carolwood Barn

-Griffith Park is also home to Carolwood Barn.
+Griffith Park Carousel / Merry-Go-RoundGriffith Park is also home to Carolwood Barn.
 In 1950, Walt Disney built a 1/8 scale live steam railroad, the Carolwood Pacific Railroad, in the backyard of his house in Los Angeles.
 He named the railroad for Carolwood Drive, where his home was located in Holmby Hills.
 He also built a barn where he could control the switches on the track.
 The barn was a workshop where Walt and his friends could relax and putter.
 (Many of the early Disney animators were huge railroad fans and several operated their own backyard railroads.)
 Arguably Walt’s Barn was the birthplace of Imagineering, because many of Walt’s railroad buddies became the first Imagineers.
 Many of them moved from animation to what later became Imagineering when Walt started planning Disneyland.
 One of the Imagineers’ early projects was the building of the Disneyland Railroad.
 When the Holmby Hills home was sold, the barn was dismantled and stored until an agreement with the City of Los Angeles and the Los Angeles Live Steamers Museum made it possible to reassemble it in Griffith Park in 1999.
-You can read more of it’s history here
+You can read more of its history here